 Provide resources for programs.
 Provide resources for programs and research that feature innovative, cost-effective ways to deliver integrated approaches.
 As a donor, you can ensure more solutions reach larger populations by incentivizing, funding, and measuring flexible approaches that combine and deliver the most-needed solutions.
 Specifically, include requirements in your calls/requests for proposals that prioritize programs implementing the GAPPD approach.

 Procure high-quality commodities and tools to improve access and accountability to proven treatment solutions and vaccines.
 Ensure efficient prequalification of relevant, high-quality, effective interventions—especially those manufactured locally—to lower costs and ensure WHO-approved commodities are available to all children.
+Ensure procurement decisions are in lockstep with technical guidelines.

 Together, we can Stop the Cycle.